SymfonyCasts/symfony5/sfcasts/ep3-doctrine/docker-database.md

 or Elasticsearch.
 Finally, we'll configure our local PHP app to communicate with those containers.

-For me, it's kind of the best of both words: it makes it super easy to launch services like MySQL... but without the complexity that often comes with Docker.
+For me, it's kind of the best of both worlds: it makes it super easy to launch services like MySQL... but without the complexity that often comes with Docker.

 ## Hello make:docker:database